-F. Repeat this process for all the other bands until all wire assemblies are installed.

-G. Now begin re-adjusting the clamps that were loosened to allow you to connect the wires to the terminals.
-Do not over tighten the wires as this will distort the beam shape.

-H. When complete, look at the wires to see if any are too taut or loose.
+- F. Repeat this process for all the other bands until all wire assemblies are installed. - G. Now begin re-adjusting the wire guides that were loosened to allow you to connect the wires to the terminals.
+Do not over tighten the wires as this will distort the beam shape. - H. When complete, look at the wires to see if any are too taut or loose.
 Care should be taken to avoid a wire drooping down close to the wire below.
-Try to keep the wires equidistant from the adjacent wire as much as you can.
+This is especially important in the spans from the center post out to the ends of spreaders 1 and 6.
 The sketch below illustrates this idea.
-If any wires are drooping you can take up the slack by moving clamps outward for that wire.
-If you need to move any clamps for a band, move them by small amounts, say 1⁄4 inch, until you are satisfied.
+If any wires are drooping you can take up the slack by moving wire guides outward for that wire.
+If you need to move any wire guides for a band, move them by small amounts, say 1⁄4 inch, until you are satisfied.